 Van Uytvanck and Minnen got engaged in December 2020 but announced their break-up on social media in October 2021.

-(Reporting by Seb Starcevic @SebStarcevic; Editing by Helen Popper and Hugo Greenhalgh.
-Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers the lives of people around the world who struggle to live freely or fairly.
-Visit http://news.trust.org)
+(Reporting by Seb Starcevic @SebStarcevic; editing by Katy Migiro and Hugo Greenhalgh.
+Please credit Openly, the LGBTQ+ news website from the Thomson Reuters Foundation, the charitable arm of Thomson Reuters.
+Visit https://www.openlynews.com)